-Signs Of Anxiety: Physical, Mental And Emotional
+Signs Of Anxiety: Physical, Emotional, and Mental Health Symptoms

 Anxiety disorder is one of the most common mental health conditions, with research showing that over 19% of adults in the U.S. (40 million people) experience an anxiety disorder every year.
 Despite anxiety disorders being common, there causes can vary widely.
 For example, you might worry about a project at work or an event where you have to speak in front of a group of people.
 Anxiety might also arise because you need to confront someone about an uncomfortable topic or you have bills you don't know how to pay.
 Sometimes people with anxiety experience it without understanding why.